Lisa Monaco: Early life and education

 After earning her bachelor's degree, she worked as a research associate for The Wilson Quarterly at the Woodrow Wilson International Center for Scholars from 1990 to 1991, and as a senior associate for the Health Care Advisory Board, a healthcare advisory group, from 1991 to 1992.
-She worked as a research coordinator for the United States Senate Committee on the Judiciary from 1992 to 1994 under then chairman Joe Biden, where she worked on the Violence Against Women Act.
+She was a research coordinator for the United States Senate Committee on the Judiciary, where she worked on the Violence Against Women Act, from 1992 to 1994 under then-chairman Joe Biden.

-Monaco enrolled at the University of Chicago Law School, working as an intern in the White House Counsel's Office in 1996 before earning her Juris Doctor (J.D.) degree in 1997.
+Monaco enrolled at the University of Chicago Law School, working as an intern in the White House Counsel's Office in 1996 before earning her J.D. degree in 1997.
 Monaco was also a summer associate for the law firm Hogan and Hartson, LLP.
 During her time at the University of Chicago, she spent summers working in Washington, D.C. as an intern on the D.C.
 Superior Court and as an intern for the United States Department of Justice in 1995.
 Additionally, Monaco served as the editor-in-chief of the University of Chicago Law School Roundtable, a legal journal.

 Following graduation from law school, she joined the New York State Bar Association in 1998.
-From 1997 to 1998, Monaco worked as a law clerk for the Honorable Jane Richards Roth on the United States Court of Appeals for the Third Circuit, and as the counsel to then Attorney General Janet Reno from 1998 to 2001.
+From 1997 to 1998, Monaco worked as a law clerk for Judge Jane Richards Roth on the United States Court of Appeals for the Third Circuit, before she went on to work as counsel to then U.S. Attorney General Janet Reno from 1998 to 2001.

 Legal career

-U.S. Attorney
+U.S. attorney

-From 2001 to 2007, she was an Assistant U.S. Attorney in the United States Attorney's office for the District of Columbia, and was appointed as a member of the Justice Department's Enron Task Force, co-leading the trial team in the prosecution of five former Enron executives from 2004 to 2006.
+From 2001 to 2007, she was an assistant U.S. attorney in the United States Attorney's office for the District of Columbia, and was appointed as a member of the Justice Department's Enron Task Force, co-leading the trial team in the prosecution of five former Enron executives from 2004 to 2006.
 Monaco received Department of Justice Awards for Special Achievement in 2002, 2003 and 2005.

-She received the Attorney General's Award for Exceptional service for her work on the Enron Task Force, the department's highest award.
+She received the Attorney General's Award for Exceptional Service for her work on the Enron Task Force, the department's highest award.
 After the end of the Enron trial and the Justice Department's disbandment of the special task force, Monaco worked as a special counselor to FBI Director Robert Mueller.
-She was later chosen by Mueller to be his Deputy Chief of Staff, and then his chief of staff, a position she held until January 2009.
+She was later chosen by Mueller to be his deputy chief of staff and then his chief of staff, a position she held until January 2009.